 Applications are accepted from applicants who meet the strict eligibility criteria.
 People with disability, individuals from rural areas and other marginalised groups are encouraged to apply.

-Applications for Australia Awards Scholarships commencing in 2024 are now open and will close on 1 May 2023.
+Applications for Australia Awards Scholarships commencing in 2025 will reopen in early 2024.

 Australia Awards applicants must meet all eligibility requirements detailed in the Australia Awards Scholarships Policy Handbook, available at: dfat.gov.au/about-us/publications/Pages/australia-awards-scholarships-policy-handbook.aspx

 In addition to the eligibility requirements, candidates from Mongolia must also meet the following country-specific conditions: